cssconf/blog-content/2015/2015-09-05_meet-una-kravets/2015-09-05_meet-una-kravets.md

 ---
 title:             Meet Una Kravets
-tagline:          'Introducing Una Kravets'
+tagline:          ''
 description:      'Interview with Una Kravets'
 keywords:          Una, Kravets, CSSconf, Berlin, conference, CSS, talks, Photoshop
 excerpt:          'Una is a front end developer on the IBM Design team in Austin, TX.
-Una’s talk, _Photoshop is Dead: Editing Images in CSS_, will demonstrate how we can use CSS to implement custom photo effects right in the browser.'
+Una’s talk, Photoshop is Dead: Editing Images in CSS, will demonstrate how we can use CSS to implement custom photo effects right in the browser.'
 ---

 <div class="blog-img blog-img--center">